 - Vanessa BradburyResearch AssistantVanessa BradburyResearch Assistant

 Carlene is Professor of Social Work at Durham University.
-She has spent the past 10 years researching young people’s experiences of community and group-based violence and advocated for comprehensive approaches that keep young people safe in public places, schools and peer groups.
+She has spent the 15 years researching young people’s experiences of community and group-based violence and advocated for comprehensive approaches that keep young people safe in public places, schools and peer groups.
 She coined the term Contextual Safeguarding in 2015 as a result of her doctoral work, and applied the idea through a multi-research project at the University of Bedfordshire until 2021.
 Carlene continues to develop the idea of Contextual Safeguarding at Durham.
 She is Principal Investigator for the Scale-Up programme (testing Contextual Safeguarding in multiple sites) and Beyond Referrals (developing contextual approaches to safety in voluntary settings), as well as Co-Investigator on Contextual Safeguarding Across Borders (testing in Australia) and the Innovate Project (in partnership with Sussex University).
 Carlene’s work has informed policy and research agendas for advancing the protection of adolescents, and she has worked with practitioners across the UK to co-create contextual safeguarding systems within children’s social care.
 Her work has led to changes in statutory guidelines in England, Wales and Scotland, and she has conducted 20 case reviews for safeguarding children’s boards to identify opportunities for intervening with extra-familial forms of significant harm.
 Carlene is Associate Editor of Child Abuse Review and Convener of the Contextual Safeguarding Academics Network.
 Her book, Contextual Safeguarding: Rewriting the Rules was named best sociology monograph published by Routledge in 2020.

 - Dr Lisa ThornhillResearch FellowDr Lisa ThornhillResearch Fellow